Already know what you're looking for?

 Simon is also a shaded sable merle.
 These pictures show him from five months to 2 years old.
 His shorter puppy coat displays the merle much more clearly than his longer adult coat.

 Above are three stunning sable merles, showing the full range in appearance of this pattern.
 The pale-coloured Lurcher is Indigo, owned by Sarah Henderson.
 Without the merle, he would probably be a clear sable as he doesn't seem to have any black shading visible.
 The second dog is Fetish the Border Collie, owned by Judy Rolff.
 Without the merle, Fetish would be a medium-shaded sable, probably similar to many Rough Collies.
 The third dog is owned by Tamara Gerritsen of A Breeze For Bliss Border Collies, and shows very heavy shading.
-Without the merle, this dog would be a very dark sable with large amounts of black shading.
-It also looks like this dog has a black mask as well as shading.
+This dog has such dark black areas that it's possible it is in fact a seal merle (dominant black overlaying sable).

 Haiku the Husky mix, photos by Dariana Kamenova

-Haiku above shows beautifully the effect of merle on agouti/grizzle (aw).
+Haiku above shows beautifully the effect of merle on agouti (aw).
 The agouti pattern consists of banded hairs scattered over the dog (and mostly concentrated on the head and back).
-As only the black (eumelanin) parts are affected by the merle gene, the overall effect of merle on grizzle is of scattered small black spots and flecks, with some patterns forming where the black would usually be on the grizzle (as can easily be seen in the photo of Haiku to the front, where the spots on his head form lines).
-These two alleles do not generally occur within the same breeds, so grizzle/agouti merle is rare and is usually seen on Husky crosses.
+As only the black (eumelanin) parts are affected by the merle gene, the overall effect of merle on agouti is of scattered small black spots and flecks, with some patterns forming where the black would usually be on the agouti (as can easily be seen in the photo of Haiku to the front, where the spots on his head form lines).
+These two alleles do not generally occur within the same breeds, so agouti merle is rare and is usually seen on Husky crosses.

-If a dog is kbrkbr (or kbrk, because kbr is dominant over k) on the K locus then any phaeomelanin (red) in their coat will be brindled.
+If a dog is kbrkbr (or kbrky, because kbr is dominant over ky) on the K locus then any phaeomelanin (red) in their coat will be brindled.
 This applies to merle dogs too - there is no reason why a merle cannot also have brindle.
-If a merle dog is kbrkbr and has atat on the A locus then it will be merle with brindled tan points.
-If a merle dog is kbrkbr and AyAy (sable), it will be solid red with brindling all over (and possibly with larger areas of black than is normal for a brindle on the back and/or head, if the sable has dark shading).
+If a merle dog has the brindle allele and also has atat on the A locus then it will be merle with brindled tan points.
+If a merle dog has brindle and AyAy (sable), it will be solid red with brindling all over (and possibly with larger areas of black than is normal for a brindle on the back and/or head, if the sable has dark shading).
 The brindle in both the brindle-pointed merle and the solid brindle dog will be broken up into uneven spots rather than being complete stripes.
 This is because the stripes on a brindle are eumelanin (affected by merle, so random parts are diluted) and the base is phaeomelanin (not affected by merle).